Vietnam Airlines Unhappy With Boeing Delays

 Production of the plane has fallen about two years behind schedule after a series of technical hitches.

 "We are not happy about the constant delays.
-It affects our business plan," Vietnam Airlines President and CEO Pham Ngoc Minh said.
+It affects our business plan," Vietnam Airlines President and chief executive Pham Ngoc Minh said.

 "We expected to get our planes in 2009, then 2010, and now nobody can confirm to us which is the exact delivery date.
 I can be patient but it gives us a lot of headaches."